antonioclim/IE2025/README.md

 - **Affiliations:** Academy of Economic Studies, Bucharest & Bridge in Tech, Dublin

 **Speaker Notes:**
-"Good [morning/afternoon], everyone.
+"Good afternoon, everyone.
 Today, I'll explain how we use Scenario-Based Development, or SBD, combined with clear cost metrics, to effectively manage Technical Debt in software projects."

 ---